-320 The Social Dynamics of Church-Based Economic Development
+320 Church-Based Economic Development

 This course will survey models for the organization of micro and macro programs in the context of urban churches.
 The theological dimensions of small-group development also will be explored.
-The purpose of this course is to develop a rudimentary model for micro economic programs in a church setting.
+The purpose of this course is to develop a rudimentary model for micro-economic programs in a church setting.